Gerity History, Family Crest & Coats of Arms

 The surname Gerity was first found in counties Roscommon and Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they were one of the Hi Maine Septs in Kelly's country.
 They were direct descendants of the O'Connors, Kings of Connacht, and the Chief of the Clann was one of the four royal chiefs under the O'Connor.
 The tree on the Coat of Arms illustrates their descendancy from the O'Connors.

-Important Dates for the Gerity family
+Early History of the Gerity family

 This web page shows only a small excerpt of our Gerity research.
 Another 78 words (6 lines of text) covering the years 1300, 1585, 1744 and 1598 are included under the topic Early Gerity History in all our PDF Extended History products and printed products wherever possible.